 Grainline Studio Alder Shirtdress

-Posted on Monday the 26th February 2018 by Emmy Couture
+Posted on Monday the 26th February 2018 by Milly Noel

 The Alder Shirtdress Pattern by Grainline Studio is not my usual silhouette.
 As I’m sure you’ve noticed from reading about my projects for the Minerva Crafts Blogger Network or if you have popped over to my personal blog, fit and flare is my go-to style.
 But when I spotted this amazing fish print Fabric, for some reason I couldn’t get the idea of making an Alder dress with it out of my head!
 When a project calls my name so persistently, who am I to disagree?